dumischbaenger/griffonGroovyJavaFxDBaccessSample/README.md

 * open git perspective
 * choose clone clone a git repository
 * enter URI https://github.com/dumischbaenger/griffonGroovyJavaFxDBaccessSample.git
-* follow the assistent
+* follow the assistant

 ## Import project

-* use menue file, import to import the gradle project
+* use menu *file*, *import* to import the gradle project

+# The application itself

+The application consists of:

+* Logging
+* Multiple MVC Groups
+* FX Views defined within FXML Files
+* Griffon JPA plugin
+* One service for authentication against the database
+* One service accessing the database
+* Multiple entity beans

+## Logging

+The app uses *SimpleLogger* via *SLF4J*.
+The file `.../src/main/resources/simplelogger.properties` contains the complete logger configuration.
+In order to force *hibernate* to use *SimpleLogger* too, I added this command `System.setProperty("org.jboss.logging.provider", "slf4j");` in `Launcher.groovy`.
+It must be called in a *static* context.